 The Zen Life & Meditation Center, Chicago (ZLMC) offers traditional Zen training in precepts, services and koan study.
 We also ask all Zen students at ZLMC to participate in at least one Leadership Circle.
 Circles are open ONLY to ZLMC members.
 There are three different kinds of circles within our Shared-stewardship model.

-- Leadership circles such as our Board of Directors, Generosity and Membership (GEMS) Circle, Marketing Circle, Program Circle, Work Practice Circle and the Children's Dharma Circle.
+- Leadership Circles such as our Board of Directors, Generosity Circle, Membership Circle, Marketing Circle, Program Circle, Operations Circle, and Finance Circle.

-- Support circles such as the Death and Dying Circle, the Women's Circle, the Men's Circle and a Quilt Circle.
+- Support circles such as the Conscious Living/Conscious Dying Circle, Women's Circle, Men's Circle, NVC Practice Circle, Study Circle and Quilt Circle.

-- Social Action circles such as our Race Circle.
+- Social Action circles such as our Social Action Circle and Prison Dharma Circle.

 Each type of circle is located within one of the five realms of the Shared-stewardship mandala.
 And each circle develops and defines a clear mission and purpose that clarifies what tasks it is responsible and accountable for.
 Each circle is lead by a trained circle steward, who is responsible for scheduling circle meetings, facilitating the circle meetings, and communicating with other circles.